Skip to content

 host Hostname, default global tag.

-source The source of the trace; if collected via Zipkin, this value is zipkin; if via Jaeger, it is jaeger, and so on.
+source The source of the trace; if collected via Zipkin, this value is zipkin, if via Jaeger, this value is jaeger, and so on.

-service Service name; it is recommended that users specify the name of the business system generating this trace data through this tag.
+service The name of the service; it is recommended that users specify the name of the business system generating this trace data via this tag.

-operation Operation name of the current span, or Span name.
+operation The operation name of the current span, which can also be understood as the Span name.

 span_type Type of Span, currently supports: entry, local, exit, unknow.

-• entry span indicates the span created when entering a service, i.e., the endpoint where the service provides calls to other services.
-Most spans should be entry spans.
-Only calls where the span is of type entry are independent requests.
+• entry span indicates a span created when entering a service, i.e., the endpoint where the service provides calls to other services; most spans should be entry spans.
+Only spans of type entry represent an independent request.

-• local span indicates that this span has no relation to remote calls and is created during local method calls, for example, an ordinary Java method.
+• local span indicates that the span has no relation to remote calls, it is created during local method calls, such as an ordinary Java method.

-• exit span indicates the span created when leaving a service, such as when initiating a remote call or producing messages in a message queue.
+• exit span indicates a span created when leaving a service, such as when initiating a remote call or when a message queue generates a message.

-env Environment to which the trace belongs, e.g., use dev for development environment, prod for production environment, and users can define their own environments.
+env The environment to which the trace belongs, for example, dev can indicate the development environment, prod can indicate the production environment, and users can customize it.

 For more field lists, refer to DataKit Tracing Data Structure.